iNextrix/ASTPP/doc/Installation/installation.rst

 **ASTPP Installation Guide**

 Basic knowledge of Freeswitch and Linux is required in order to do installation.
-We provides two ways to do installation,

 1. Quick Installation
-2. Manual Installation

 **Related pages**